-When somebody is murdered it is incumbent on police to rule out family, friends, work colleagues and people Cheri Jo Bates knew, as their first port of call, before widening their net further afield.
-Ross Sullivan not only worked in the RCC Library, he knew Cheri Jo Bates, and was a 'strange' character according to RCC Library staff and additionally police stated he had an alibi.
+When somebody is murdered it is incumbent on police to rule out family, friends, work colleagues and people Cheri Jo Bates knew as their first port of call, before widening their net further afield.
+Ross Sullivan not only worked in the RCC Library, he knew Cheri Jo Bates, and was a 'strange' character according to RCC Library staff - and additionally police stated he had an alibi.
 It is these indicators that point to the likelihood he was checked out.
 This being the case, his fingerprints would almost certainly have been taken as routine practice and cross checked with the suspects fingerprints, as were the 65 library goers present in the library on October 30th 1966.
 To believe Ross Sullivan slipped through the cracks is highly improbable.
-Furthermore none of the library staff ever mentioned seeing scratches on Ross Sullivan's hands or face in the days or weeks after the murder, and neither did police, who without question would have been looking for tell tale injuries clearly sustained by the murderer.
+Furthermore, none of the library staff ever mentioned seeing scratches on Ross Sullivan's hands or face in the days or weeks after the murder - and neither did police - who without question would have been looking for tell tale injuries clearly sustained by the murderer.
 Detective Gren "There is a strong indication that Miss Bates scratched and clawed her murderer in the struggle for her life".
 It will clearly be pointed out that Ross Sullivan would depart Riverside soon after the Bates letters were mailed, but did he vanish completely after the Bates murder to allow his wounds to heal.
 Not according to what we have read.

 One of the last things Cheri Jo Bates did before she ultimately lost her battle for life, was to scratch her killer, something that would have pointed police in the right direction and effectively incriminated or excluded Ross Sullivan as her murderer.
 The police claimed he had an alibi, which also meant they would have seen his face and hands, likely excluding him as the murderer in this case.